 Preferred Affiliates and Providers

-Center for Education Abroad: Greece, Ireland, Italy, United Kingdom
+College for Global Studies: Greece, Ireland, Italy, United Kingdom

 Council on International Educational Exchange (CIEE): China, Ghana, Hungary